ARM-software/acle/main/acle.md

 extended in the future.

-`__ARM_FEATURE_F8F16MM` is defined to `1` if there is hardware support for the NEON and SVE modal 8-bit floating-point matrix multiply-accumulate to half-precision (FEAT_F8F16MM) instructions and if the associated ACLE intrinsics are available.
+`__ARM_FEATURE_F8F16MM` is defined to `1` if there is hardware support for the Neon and SVE modal 8-bit floating-point matrix multiply-accumulate to half-precision (FEAT_F8F16MM) instructions and if the associated ACLE intrinsics are available.

-`__ARM_FEATURE_F8F32MM` is defined to `1` if there is hardware support for the NEON and SVE modal 8-bit floating-point matrix multiply-accumulate to single-precision (FEAT_F8F32MM) instructions and if the associated ACLE intrinsics are available.
+`__ARM_FEATURE_F8F32MM` is defined to `1` if there is hardware support for the Neon and SVE modal 8-bit floating-point matrix multiply-accumulate to single-precision (FEAT_F8F32MM) instructions and if the associated ACLE intrinsics are available.

 ##### Multiplication of 16-bit floating-point matrices